-How to Connect with People on LinkedIn that Builds Relationships
+How to Connect with People on LinkedIn to Build Powerful Relationships

 You’ve probably heard that you should “always” include a custom message when you send a connection request on LinkedIn.
 While that is a good intention, the reality is that not every opportunity to send a connection request on the platform allows you to customize it.
 For example, if you are going through the LinkedIn suggestions after you just sent someone a connection request, and decide that you want to connect with someone, LinkedIn doesn’t give you the option to include a customized message when you click on “connect”.
 You would then have to go to their profile and send them a second message.
 While this isn’t a big deal, it is an extra step.
 So, for me, it’s less about the “always” and more about the willingness to engage.

 The next thing to consider is who do you want to connect with?
 Some choose to connect with everyone, these people are often called LIONs (LinkedIn Open Networker), or as I call them, “connection collectors”.
 They generally don’t care who they are connected to, just as long as they have more connections than everyone else.
 They prioritize “more is better”.
 On the other end of the spectrum, there are the conservative LinkedIn users who will only connect with the people that they know, like, and trust.
 They prioritize “the relationship” of their connections.

 Both are extremes and both are missing out on valuable networking opportunities.
 If a connection won’t respond to your email or phone call, what’s the point of being connected to them on LinkedIn?
 And if you aren’t open to connecting with someone you don’t know, how can you meet your next best client?

 When you decide where on the spectrum you want to be.
 It will help you decide who you should connect with and who you can ignore.
 Remember, if you ignore or click on the “X” on someone’s connection request, they will not receive ANY notifications, so it is ok to do so!